KatherineMichel/python-and-django-resources/README.md

 <!--
 https://www.youtube.com/watch?v=ftP5BQh1-YM | (1) Russell Keith-Magee - Keynote - PyCon 2019 - YouTube
+https://twitter.com/glasnt/status/1127465047188328448 | Katie McLaughlin ✨ on Twitter: "If you have 45 minutes, I strongly urge you to watch @freakboy3742's keynote from @pycon last week.
+It's amazing, compelling, heart-breaking and heart-warming, and a must watch, even if you don't do Python. https://t.co/UOY2rzscDG"

 https://twitter.com/glasnt/status/1130373823176404992 | Katie McLaughlin ✨ on Twitter: "Hello Python Twitter.
 What is the project or application of Python -- that's not python itself -- that has made you the most excited this year?
 Share it with me.
 This is something I'm deeply interested in expanding my knowledge on, and I want to hear about it!"